 I have lots of first-hand experience with depression.
 I know what it’s

-like to live with depression because I grew up with depressed parents.
+like to live with depression because I was

 depressed on and off through much of my adult life.
-Additionally, I
+I know the impact

 have the perspective that comes from having helped hundreds of clients